vitorstabile/spring-boot-basics/README.md

 spring.security.oauth2.client.registration.google.client-secret=YOUR_SECRET
 ```

-Now, if you go to http://localhost:8080/login, this will open to you a form to autenticate with you google account
+Now, if you go to http://localhost:8080/login, this will open to you a form to autenticate with you google account.

 <br>